FrankRay78/troubleshooting-remote-development-teams/README.md

 The underperformance of remote development teams is an uncomfortable topic for the software industry to talk about, particularly if you are in the business of buying or supplying low-cost, offshore developers.

+It also really sucks being a client on the receiving end of incomplete and broken features, delivered slower than expected, in a manner that increases tech debt and degrades the codebase.

 Thankfully, drastically improving the performance of remote teams is not as difficult or costly as you may think, and this book explains exactly how to do it.

 ## Table of contents